Artirigo/create-react-app/packages/react-scripts/README.md

 **VERSIONS**

-As the current version in the `package.json` already points to `v1.0.14` and is published to npm, we should install it from a feature branch until the original `react-scripts` are at `v1.0.15` and we can get back to the same versioning again.
+As the current version in the `package.json` already points to `v1.0.14` and is published to npm, I added a label to the version until the original `react-scripts` are equal to or higher than `v1.0.15` and we can get back to the same version again.

 # react-scripts